Healing Powers and Health Benefits of a Bubble Bath

 The benefits of getting enough quality sleep for overall health and well-being are now well-known, but many still struggle to fall asleep at night.
 One of the signals to the body that it's time for sleep is a drop in our internal body temperature, which then signals the body to start producing melatonin, a hormone that prepares us for sleep.
 Having a soothing warm bath before bed can induce a better night's sleep by kick-starting the body to start a downshift in temperature by first heating it up.
 Our bodies get colder at night naturally, but giving the cool-down process a nudge by heating yourself up artificially first is a proven trick to wind down and start feeling tired.
 Once out of a bath, cool down naturally and slip into bed for some quality beauty sleep.

-Use our clean luxury Fine Cleansing Wash to recharge, restore, and luxuriate in a warm bubble bath this weekend, or any night of the week.
+Use our Clean Luxury Bubble Bath to recharge, restore, and luxuriate in a warm bath this weekend, or any night of the week.
+Now available in a chic refillable glass bottle.
 Nourish and detoxify your skin and your mind with rich, long-lasting bubbles that are always free of toxins, sulfates, parabens, and synthetic fragrance - and full of hydrating nutrients.

 *These statements have not been evaluated by the Food and Drug Administration.
 Our products are not intended to diagnose, treat, cure, or prevent any disease.